wormhole-foundation/wormhole/docs/solana_program.md

 The transfer proposal will be tracked at a new account `proposal` where VAAs will be submitted by guardians.

+This instruction needs to be preceded by a SOL Transfer instruction that transfers the fee to the BridgeConfig.
+The fee can be calculated using the rules explained in the protocol documentation and `Bridge::transfer_fee()`.

 Parameters:

 | Index | Name          | Type                | signer | writeable | empty | derived |